XueGong-git/Directed-Network-Laplacians/README.md

 'meigenmaps.m' - impliments the Magnetic Laplacian algorithm.

-'levels.m' - impliments the Trophic Laplacian algorithm.
+'levels.m' - implements the Trophic Laplacian algorithm.

 'model_comparison.m' - compares the likelihood of pRDRG model with the trphic Laplacian model.